Ernemann Kino II

 Kretzschmar Kinematograph c.
 1902

 This little-known system is the first German-made ‘substandard’ cine camera.
-The Kretzschmar Kinematograph is identical to the Ernemann Kino (or Kino I as it later became known) which was introduced a year after the Kretzschmar model.
+The Kretzschmar Kinematograph is identical to the later Ernemann Kino (or Kino I as it became known) which was introduced a year after the Kretzschmar model.

 Ernemann Kino I